majestrate/python-i2cp/README.rst

 requires:

-* Python 2.6, 2.7 or 3.x
+* Python 3.4 or higher
 * I2P 0.9.14 or higher

-at the moment, no public api
+* libsodium

 to see it do stuff::